siuyin/www.beyondbroadcast.com/content/post/Life lessons from a Half Empty Glass of Water/index.md

 Life Lessons: To lead a happy life we only need a certain amount.
 To some this means 3 meals a day and a bed to sleep at night.
 To some others, it means satisfying three urgent needs: able to eat, to eliminate and to sleep.
 In fact some Chinese who wish to be excused and go to the toilet will say, “ I need to attend to an urgent need.”
 We can only fill our lives with so much stuff.
 Also the more stuff we have does not necessarily lead to a happier life.
 It could even make us unhappy.
 Keep life simple.
 Know what you want and what you need.

+## Sharing the water in our cup
+A way to keep our glass half empty is to pour water out from our glass and into the glasses of others.
+This way, others will have their own glasses of water.
+If we share our water with others,   we not only have space for more water but can help others gain more water in their glasses.

+Life Lessons: When we share with others, it not only benefits those who receive but also the giver.
+I am a firm believer that it is actually the giver who gets more.
+It is important to give with a happy heart and with little or no expectations.
+Start giving and you will experience the joy and the many blessings it brings.

+## The intact glass vs the glass with a crack
+The intact glass does not leak water while the glass with cracks leaks water.
+A leaky glass of water is harder to handle.
+We need to drink up the water as quickly as we can.
+Alternatively we need to put in effort to mend the crack.
+We need to adapt to this crack.

+Life Lessons: We are not given a choice at birth.
+Some people are born to favourable circumstances.
+They are given an intact glass at the start of life.
+Life is relatively easy and many things are taken for granted.
+Others are born to difficult circumstances.
+They are given a cracked glass early in life.
+From an early age they know that they cannot take things for granted.
+They work hard and learn quickly to survive.
+They are better adapted to handle disappointments.
+So even if your life is very smooth or rather especially if your life is very smooth, don’t just take things for granted.
+Consider taking a little risk.
+Challenge yourself.

+## What happens if your glass cracks
+We all hope that our glass never cracks.
+We work very hard to prevent it from cracking.
+But life is unpredictable.
+If our glass breaks, we need to think of solutions.
+A cracked glass is better than no glass.
+Perhaps we need to get a new glass.
+Whatever.
+It is not the end of the world.

+Live lessons: Life is not perfect.
+Our trials are actually our blessings in disguise.
+They force us to be more patient, to dig deeper to find greater strength.So be thankful to discover the crack early.
+Many creative solutions and growth are the result of things not going our way or as we expect.
+They stretch us in ways that we never thought possible.

+##The important thing is to drink the water
+Whether the glass is half empty or half full is not important.
+Whether we start life lucky with an intact glass or with a cracked glass is not important.
+Whether our luck runs out and our glass cracks in the future is not important.
+The important thing is we have water to drink.
+So let us drink the water in the glass.
+Let us keep filling our glass with water until it “runneth over” to the cups of others and everyone has water to quench their thirst.